sandromancuso/genetic-algorithm/README.md

 ### 2. Calculate the fitness of each individual in the population.

-In this algorithm, the fitness of a strategy is determined by seeing how well the strategy lets Indy do on 100 different **cleaning sessions**.
-A cleaning session consists of putting Indy at site 0,0, and throwing down a bunch of treasures at random.
+In this algorithm, the fitness of a strategy is determined by seeing how well the strategy lets Indy do on 100 different **treasure hunting sessions**.
+A treasure hunting session consists of putting Indy at site 0,0, and throwing down a bunch of treasures at random.
 Indy then follows the strategy for 200 actions in each session.
 The score of the strategy in each session is the number of rewarding points Indy accumulates minus punishments.
-The strategy fitness is its average score over 100 different cleaning sessions, each of which has a different configuration of treasures.
+The strategy fitness is its average score over 100 different treasure hunting sessions, each of which has a different configuration of treasures.

 **Individual examples (strategies genome):**